metachris/website/content/about.md

 Free software advocate, participating in hacker spaces and collaborative collectives.
 Dad of two little kids. -->

-Hi.
-My name is Chris.
-I am fascinated by technology and collaboration, endlessly curious about what is possible.
+Hi, My name is Chris.
+I am interested in technology and collaboration.
 Advocate of free software.
 Participating in hacker spaces, collectives and communities.
 Dad of two little kids.